xiting-zhuang/xiting-zhuang.github.io/_pages/home.md

 ### Welcome!
 (Template!!!!)

+My name is Xiting Zhuang.
+I am currently a doctoral candidate in Agricultual and Resource Economics at University of Connecticut working with Dr. Sandro Steinbach.
+I am also a master student at Georgia Institute of Technology, with specialization in Machine Learning.

+My research interest lies in international trade, supply chain, causal inference.

 New medical devices and therapies stand to improve human health outcomes the world over.
 Though innovating in this space is challenging, predictive simulations provide a promising path forward.
 I am a **computational scientist** who clears these paths via new data-driven models, algorithms, and extreme-scale software.